nrwl/nx/docs/shared/tutorials/react-standalone.md

 What are you going to learn?

-- how to create a new React application
+- how to add Nx to a React and Vite project
 - how to run a single task (i.e. serve your app) or run multiple tasks in parallel
 - how to leverage code generators to scaffold components
 - how to modularize your codebase and impose architectural constraints for better maintainability